christefano/wp-tournament-manager/README.md

 Welcome to the party!
 Tournament Manager explains things in admin notices, so you might not see them if you have notices hidden with a third-party plugin like [Admin & Site Enhancements](https://wordpress.org/plugins/admin-site-enhancements/).
 On the upside, you can enable a third-party plugin like ASE to hide notices if you no longer wish to see them.
 I recommend something like [Unnotifier](https://wordpress.org/plugins/unnotifier/) to dismiss individual notices rather than the all or nothing approach like what's in ASE and others.

 There's also an optional setup guide that will walk you through setting up and managing a tournament.
+(This is still a work-in-progress, and feedback is welcome.)
 If you accidentally dismissed the setup guide admin notice, click the "Show setup guide" button in Tournament Manager Settings for it to reappear.

 ## Data